promhippie/github_exporter/changelog/unreleased/drop-incoming-event-if-same-ts-as-existing-completed.md

-Bugfix: Drop out of order incoming webhook event if same timesatmp as existing completed event
+Bugfix: Drop out of order event if same timesatmp as existing completed event

 We've fixed the behavior of out of order workflow events with the same timestamp, by preferring an already recorded `completed` event